sandeep007734/sim-universal-construction/README.md

 `

 `
-gcc simstack.c -Wall -pthread
+gcc -Wall -pthread simstack.c
 `

 This is working

-`gcc simstack.c  -pthread -D_GNU_SOURCE`
+`gcc -pthread -D_GNU_SOURCE simstack.c `

 Meaning of each of the flags passed:
 * Wall